premaseem/DesignPatternsJava9/README.md

 ### Note:
 * This code base will work on Java 9 and above versions.
-* Diagrams folders carry UML diagrams
+* `diagrams` folders carry UML diagrams
-* pattern folder has code of primary example
+* `pattern` folder has code of primary example.
-* patternBonus folder has code of secondary or bonus example :+1
+* `patternBonus` folder has code of secondary or bonus example.